jhderojasUVa/supermoviecollection/README.md

 ## Model

 Inside the model directory it's the faux data (model.mock-data) and the definitions of the genres (movie.model).
+The model can be inserted as a provider but I haven't done it.
+Inserting it as a provider ensures that the model is the same for all the components as a singleton.
+It's other way.

 ## Assets